kjtonra/git-demo/README.md

-# coding-demo
+# git-demo

-hello is this thing on?
+We're trying new things in Github using this forked repo!